oleganza/CoreBitcoin/README.md

 Donate
 ------

-Please send your donations here: 1Ec2aXPDBqvSi6iLepA3Vz1j5Cxtc2fwj8.
+Please send your donations here: 1CBtcGivXmHQ8ZqdPgeMfcpQNJrqTrSAcG.

 All funds will be used only for bounties to fix stuff.
 Every withdrawal from this address will be documented.

-If you want to donate for a specific bounty, feel free to let me know.
-The amount will be reserved for that bounty and listed in the list of bounties.
+You can also donate for a specific bounty.
+The amount will be reserved for that bounty and listed above.

 License
 -------

 Released under the [WTFPL](http://www.wtfpl.net) except for OpenSSL.
-You don't need to advertise CoreBitcoin in your app, but please consider donating money for development.
+It is not MIT License because no one reads your legalese anyway and it only adds burden.
+Instead, you are encouraged to donate money for development.